Trading Education Center

 Post-Holiday Returns

-First trading day after major holidays often sees higher volume and volatility as news and orders accumulate.
+First trading day after holidays often sees higher volume and volatility as news and accumulated orders are processed.

-A: The first and last hours of regular trading sessions (9:30-10:30 AM and 3:00-4:00 PM EST for US markets) typically offer the highest volume and volatility.
-For day trading, focus on these periods.
-For swing trading, timing is less critical.
+The first and last hours of regular sessions (9:30-10:30 AM and 3:00-4:00 PM EST for US markets) offer the highest volume and volatility.
+Day traders should focus on these windows.
+Swing traders have more flexibility on timing.

-A: Market holidays create gaps in trading and can lead to increased volatility when markets reopen.
-Plan positions accordingly and be aware of holiday schedules across different global markets.
+Holidays create gaps in trading and can increase volatility when markets reopen.
+Plan positions around closures and be aware of regional holiday schedules — when the US is closed, Asian and European markets may still trade.

-Q: What is the difference between market hours in different time zones?
+What is the difference between time zones for trading?

-A: Global markets operate in their local time zones.
-For example, when NYSE opens at 9:30 AM EST, it's 2:30 PM GMT and 11:30 PM JST.
-This creates 24-hour trading opportunities across different regions.
+When NYSE opens at 9:30 AM EST, it's 2:30 PM GMT and 11:30 PM JST.
+This creates 24-hour trading opportunities.
+Use BellTracker to see all exchanges in their local timezone automatically.

-A: You can trade international markets through ADRs (American Depositary Receipts), international ETFs, or direct access to foreign exchanges through brokers offering global market access.
+Through ADRs (American Depositary Receipts), international ETFs, or direct access via brokers offering global market access (Interactive Brokers, Schwab).
 Consider currency risk and different settlement periods.

-A: This strategy involves trading different markets as they open throughout the 24-hour cycle, starting with Asian markets, moving to European, then American markets.
-It requires understanding correlations and market-specific factors.
+Trading different markets as they open throughout the 24-hour cycle — starting with Asian markets, moving to European, then American.
+Requires understanding correlations and regional factors.

-Q: What are the risks of trading during extended hours?
+What are the risks of extended hours trading?

 Trading & Market Hours Glossary

-Certificate representing shares in a foreign company, traded on US exchanges during US market hours.
+American Depositary Receipt.
+Certificate representing shares in a foreign company, traded on US exchanges during US hours.

 After-Hours Trading

-Trading that occurs after regular market close, typically 4:00-8:00 PM EST for US markets.
+Trading after the regular close, typically 4:00-8:00 PM EST for US markets.
+Lower liquidity, wider spreads.

 Bid-Ask Spread

-The difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller will accept (ask).
+The difference between the highest buyer price (bid) and lowest seller price (ask).
+Widens in low-volume periods.

 Circuit Breaker

-Trading halt triggered by significant market declines to prevent panic selling and allow markets to stabilize.
+Automatic trading halt triggered by significant market declines (7%, 13%, 20% on S&P 500) to prevent panic selling.

 Dark Pool

-Private exchange for trading securities away from public markets, allowing large orders without market impact.
+Private exchange for trading away from public markets, allowing large orders without market impact.

 Gap Trading

-Strategy based on price gaps between market sessions, often due to overnight news or events.
+Strategy based on price gaps between sessions, often caused by overnight news or events.
+Gaps may fill or continue.

 Liquidity